 (e) Investment transactions and income:

 Investment transactions are accounted for on the trade date.
-Interest income is accrued monthly and distribution income is recognized on the ex-distribution date.
-Net realized gains and losses from investment transactions are calculated on an average cost basis.
+Interest income is accrued daily and distribution income is recognized on the ex-distribution date.
+Realized gains and losses from investment transactions are calculated on an average cost basis.